sdclibbery/tradr/README.md

-x Return latest prices instead of fetching x Don't use await when calling latestPrice(Of) x Test bots still work!
-* Extract gdax price follower
+x Return latest prices instead of fetching x Don't use await when calling latestPrice(Of) x Test bots still work! x Extract gdax price follower
 * Extract gdax account gatherer that decorates with latest prices
  * Use for status page
 * Store prices alongside balances to allow conversion to combined portfolio value